nvsraviteja/AWS-AI-AI-Practitioner/Introduction to A.I, M.L & deep Learning.md

 - It can understand very complicated patterns in data such as recognizing face or translating languages.
 - It has multiple layers of learning and processing units called neurons.
 As it has multiple layers it is called deep learning.
 - It has multiple layers because each layer extract different levels of features from the input data.

+# What is Generative AI?
+Generative AI is a subset of Deep learning which refers to AI systems capable of creating original content, such as text, images, music, or videos.
+They generate new material rather than just classifying existing data.
+This technology leverages powerful algorithms and large datasets to produce creative outputs.

+- It generates new content instead of just classifying existing data.
+- It creates original content like text, images, music, or videos.
+- It uses powerful algorithms and large datasets to produce creative outputs.
+- It is used for tasks like generating art, writing stories, composing music, designing products etc.
+- It is used in industries like advertising, marketing, gaming, education etc.
+- It is used to create realistic images, animations, and simulations.
+ Generative AI uses models to generate data which it is trained on.
+Major types of Gen AI Models:
+- Foundation Models
+- Large Language Models (LLMs)
+- Diffusion Models
+- GANs (Generative Adversarial Networks)
+- VAEs (Variational Autoencoders)
+- Autoregressive Models (Non-LLM)
+- Flow-based Models
+- Retrieval-Augmented Models (RAG Models)
+- Multimodal Models
+- Vision-Language Models (VLMs)
+- Reinforcement Learning–Based Generative Models

+# What is foundation Model?
+It is a large general purpose AI model trained on a huge amount of data that can be adapted for many different tasks.
+They serve as a starting point for specialized models tailored to specific needs.
+By this we can build or tune our AI accordingly instead of building from scratch.
+It can be reused across multiple projects and tasks, saving development time and resources.
+This models are trained on a wide variety of input data.

+# What is Large Language Model(LLM)?
+Large language models are a type of generative AI model specifically designed for understanding and generating human-like text.
+They are trained on very large amount of text data.
+LLM learns the patterns and structure of language by reading lot of text, articles They excel at tasks like language translation, summarization, question answering, and even creative writing.
+LLMs have achieved remarkable success due to their ability to understand context and generate coherent responses.
+LLMs can perform tasks like:
+- Text generation
+- Translation
+- Summarization
+- Question answering
+- Creative writing and content

+# what is Transformers?
+A transformer is an advanced architecture used in deep learning models.
+They are particularly useful for Natural Language Processing(NLP).
+It process a sentence as a whole and assign importance to each word in the sentence.
+Older models that process one word at a time transformers take the entire sentence at once together and decide how important each word is. this enables them to understand the context better.
+It uses attention mechanism so that it can assign more importance to specific words in the sentence.

+## What it can do
+- Understand text
+- Generates human like text
+- FAQ
+- Summarizing
+- translation
+- creating conversational agents

+# What is Embeddings?
+Embeddings are numerical representations of words or phrases in a high-dimensional space.
+They capture semantic meaning and allow similarity comparisons.
+Text -> Numbers -> model can understand it.

+# AWS AI Services:
+- Amazon Bedrock
+- Amazon SageMaker
+- Amazon Rekognition
+- Amazon Textract
+- Amazon Comprehend
+- Amazon Polly
+- Amazon Lex
+- Amazon Kendra
+- Amazon Translate
+- Amazon Transcribe
+- Amazon Forecast